 Born and raised in the Midwest, educated in Minnesota and California, and now settled in Idaho.
 Specialties are Structural Geology, Regional Tectonics, and more recently Administration.

 Beyond work, I backpack, ski, coach soccer, and take a few weeks off each year to vacation with my family.
 We travel extensively through the West and have a strong interest in visiting remote places.

 - Joined Idaho State University Faculty in 1985

-For the 2018-2019 academic year, I'll be a Fulbright Scholar at the University of Central Asia in Khorog, Tajikistan.
-In this role I'll teach science classes, develop the Earth & Environmental Science program, and study the spectacular geology of the Pamir Mountains.
+During the 2018-2019 academic year, I was a Fulbright Scholar at the University of Central Asia in Khorog, Tajikistan.
+In this role I taught science classes, developed curriculum and lab resources for the Earth & Environmental Science program, and studied firsthand the spectacular geology of the Pamir Mountains.